MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-using-policies.md

 Get-AppxPackage *MSTeams*|Remove-AppxPackage

-### End user settings migrated
+### User settings migration

-End user settings are automatically be migrated from classic Teams to new Teams during the intial switch.
+End user settings are automatically migrated from classic Teams during the intial switch to new Teams.

-Settings are only migrated once, the first time a user switches to new Teams.
-After that, there are no incremental migrations of changes to settings if the user switches back and forth between classic and new Teams.
+Settings are only migrated once, the first time a user updates to new Teams.
+After that, there are no incremental migrations of setting changes will occur if the user switches back and forth between classic and new Teams.

-Users have no control over the settings being migrated.

-#### Migrated settings
+**Migrated settings**

-The following are the local settings that are automatically moved when switching from classic Teams to new Teams:
+Local settings that are automatically migrated when switching from classic Teams to new Teams:

 |Area|Item|
 |:----|:-----|